awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 ## Creating a Table for CloudTrail Logs in the CloudTrail Console<a name="create-cloudtrail-table-ct"></a>

-You can automatically create tables for querying CloudTrail logs directly from the CloudTrail console\.
-This is a fairly straightforward method of creating tables, but you can only create tables this way if the Amazon S3 bucket that contains the log files for the trail is in a Region supported by Amazon Athena, and you are logged in with an IAM user or role that has sufficient permissions to create tables in Athena\.
-For more information, see [Setting Up](setting-up.md)\.
+You can create a non\-partitioned Athena table for querying CloudTrail logs directly from the CloudTrail console\.
+Creating an Athena table from the CloudTrail console requires that you be logged in with an IAM user or role that has sufficient permissions to create tables in Athena\.
++ For information about setting up permissions for Athena, see [Setting Up](setting-up.md)\.
++ For information about creating a table with partitions, see [Manually Creating the Table for CloudTrail Logs in Athena](#create-cloudtrail-table)\.

 **To create a table for a CloudTrail trail in the CloudTrail console**